 Cambodia is a place some will write off because of its questionable situation and some less favorable tourist assessments, but here are my thoughts.
 The biggest annoyance I dealt with was being asked for money on occasion and aggressively asked to purchase certain items between my tuk tuk and the wherever I was headed.
 This would clearly bother some people, turning them off.
 Really though, these moments were brief and between much greater ones.
 When you took a quick look around, outside of the tourist hot spots, the elegant hotels, it made it hard to not feel for these people, to spend a little more.
-I can survive the loss of a dollar given to a beggar who lost a leg to what may have been an American landmine left over from the Vietnam war.
-And, it’s even easier to respect a band of land mine victims, playing music with a donation bin out, because they have too much pride to simply sit there asking for money, relying on the sympathy their injuries would bring.
+It’s even easier to respect a band of land mine victims, playing music with a donation bin out, because they have too much pride to simply sit there asking for money, relying on the sympathy their injuries would bring.

 I earnestly enjoyed Cambodia.
 I know much more than I had previously known, and I saw firsthand what I read about or had seen in documentaries.
 Cambodia has its issues to work through, but there is much eagerness, genuineness, and propose being employed by its people.
 Other nations have risen from strife to greatness.
 I hope Cambodia can as well.

-If you would like to check our more images from my travels, visit my Instagram page @TylerGolec an have a look around!
+If you would like to check our more images from my travels, visit my Instagram page @TylerGolec and have a look around!

 Tyler W. Golec